OAI/Arazzo-Specification/src/arazzo.md

 | `xpath` | `xpath-31`, `xpath-30`, `xpath-20`, `xpath-10` | `xpath-31` |
 | `jsonpointer` | `rfc6901` (added for completeness) | `rfc6901` |

-If this object is not defined or the `version` is omitted, the default version for the selector type MUST be used.
+If this object is not defined, the default version for the selector type MUST be used.

 This object MAY be extended with [Specification Extensions](#specification-extensions).